18F/handbook/pages/18f/how-18f-works/research-guidelines.md

 **Bottom line: If you have questions about sharing information, just ask.** See the page on [sensitive information]({% page "/sensitive-information/" %}).
-If you're not sure if you're collecting PII or need help with policy guidance, you can ask on Slack in [#g-research](https://gsa-tts.slack.com/archives/g-research).
-If you are not sure where the right place might be to store any given file, or what access permissions to grant, you can [ask the Tech Portfolio]({% page "/office-of-solutions/tech-portfolio/#questions" %}).
+If you're not sure if you're collecting PII or need help with policy guidance, you can ask on Slack in {% slack_channel "#g-research" %}.
+If you are not sure where the right place might be to store any given file, or what access permissions to grant, you can [ask the Tech
+Portfolio]({% page "/office-of-solutions/tech-portfolio/#questions" %}).

 ## Join the research guild!